Covers your livestock, including alpacas, cattle, deer, goats, llamas, pigs, and sheep.

 Specified bulls are insured for accidental death resulting from dehorning, provided the procedure complied with animal welfare requirements.

 Up to $500 for veterinary costs you incur to prevent the death of your livestock, whether they die or not.

 Specified stags are covered for accidental death as a result of hard antler or velvet removal, provided the procedure complies with animal welfare requirements.

 Cover for specified bulls, rams, stags, stallions and machos if they need to be put down because they’ve become permanently infertile or incapable of reproduction.
 This must be due to an accident, disease or illness.

 Sheep are covered for accidental death due to weather exposure during the 14 days after shearing, provided death was caused by exposure to rain or low temperatures, or smothering as a result of exposure.
 We will pay the fair market value of your sheep up to $20,000 for any one event.

 Your livestock, specified livestock and poultry are all covered for fair market value, up to the amount shown on your certificate.

-Fair market value is the price, immediatley before the loss, at which ownership of the animal would change hands between a willing buyer and seller, neither being under cumpulsion and both having reasonable knowledge of the relevant facts.
+Fair market value is the price, immediately before the loss, at which ownership of the animal would change hands between a willing buyer and seller, neither being under compulsion and both having reasonable knowledge of the relevant facts.